Plus a Selection of Great Romantic Chinese Dramas

 My Fair Lady

 I really like Yoon Eun Hye’s work up to 2011 and this drama is no exception.
-Especially considering that YEH’s co-stars are Yoon Sang Hyun (Oska from Secret Garden) and super-handsome Jung Il Woo (49 Days, Flower Boy Ramen Shop).
+Especially considering that YEH’s co-stars are Yoon Sang Hyun (Oska from Secret Garden) and super-handsome Jung Il Woo (Flower Boy Ramen Shop).
 Yes, it’s love-triangle time again but this one actually works quite well (even though usually I really don’t like them).

 KBS.
-Written by Kim Eun Hee and Yoon Eun Kyung.
+Written by Kim Eun Hee and Yoon Eun Kyung who both also wrote The Prime Minister and I.

 That Fool / The Accidental Marriage